 There are a number of international transfer companies that don’t charge a transfer fee.
 For example, TorFX makes money by applying a margin to the exchange rate (but it still ends up being significantly cheaper than using your banking institution).
 Be sure to compare quotes from providers that do and don’t charge a transfer fee.
 You may find that paying a higher transfer fee leaves you better off at the end of the day because of a more favorable exchange rate.

 If you want to get the best deal you can, it’s a good idea to compare non-bank international money transfer providers.
-Peer-2-peer (P2P) international money transfer companies such as TransferWise can give you an exchange rate that is just a touch above the market foreign exchange rate.
+Peer-2-peer (P2P) international money transfer companies can give you an exchange rate that is just a touch above the market foreign exchange rate.
 While it’s difficult to get the market rate if you’re an everyday consumer, these P2P companies can give you access to some of the best foreign exchange rates around.

 Pay attention to the fees when you send money overseas.
 Although some of them can’t be avoided, others can, and there’s no reason why you shouldn’t shop around to find the best deal when sending money overseas.
 And don’t forget to take the exchange rate into consideration when determining which provider to use.
 A company that doesn’t charge a transfer fee might make up for this by offering a poor exchange rate.

 How much you’ll pay for a money transfer depends on factors like: